liborty/rstats/README.md

 Our treatment of multidimensional sets of points is constructed from the first principles.
 Some original concepts, not found elsewhere, are introduced and implemented here:

 * `median correlation`- in one dimension, our `mediancorr` method is to replace `Pearson's correlation`.
 We define `median correlation` as the cosine of an angle between two zero median samples (instead of Pearson's zero mean samples).
-This conceptual clarity is one of the benefits of thinking of a data sample as a vector in d dimensional space.
+This conceptual clarity is one of the benefits of interpreting a data sample of length d as a single point in d dimensional space (or vector).

 * `gmedian and pmedian` - fast multidimensional `geometric median (gm)` algorithms.

-* `madgm` - our generalisation to n dimensions of a robust data spread estimator known as `MAD` (median of absolute deviations from median).
+* `madgm` - our generalization to n dimensions of a robust data spread estimator known as `MAD` (median of absolute deviations from median).

+* `standard error` - also generalized to `nd`.
+Here the role of the central tendency is taken by the `geometric median` and the spread by `madgm`.
+Thus a single scalar standard error is obtained in any number of dimensions.

 * `contribution` - of a point to an `nd` set.
 Defined as a magnitude of `gm` adjustment caused by adding the point to the set.
 It is related to the point's radius (distance from the `gm`) but is not the same, as it depends on the radii of all the other points as well.